 Please note that all castles and heritage sites are subject to government restrictions and guidelines.
 You may have to pre-book tickets to enter the site.

-A magnificent castle steeped in welsh history.
+Pembroke Castle - is a magnificent castle steeped in welsh history.
 It’s the birthplace of Henry VII and home to William Marshall.
 Roger Montgomery, Earl of Shrewsbury established the castle as a timber structure in 1093.
 Restored in the Victorian times, members of the public can explore the heritage and history of the castle grounds.

-Kidwelly Castle also known as Castell Cydweli overlooks the stunning River Gewndraeth.
+Kidwelly Castle - also known as Castell Cydweli overlooks the stunning River Gewndraeth.
 The present remains of this castle date back to the 12th Century.
 Once created as a defence against the Welsh.
 The castle is well preserved and is managed by Cadw.

-Chepstow Castle has over 600 years of history which has been beautifully preserved by Cadw.
+Chepstow Castle - has over 600 years of history which has been beautifully preserved by Cadw.
 Built in 1067 by Earl William fitz Osbern, close friend of William the Conqueror, making this castle one of the first Norman strongholds in Wales.

-Castell Coch or more commonly known as the ‘Red Castle’ fits perfectly with fairytale stories.
+Castell Coch - or more commonly known as the ‘Red Castle’ fits perfectly with fairytale stories.
 This beautiful castle was built by Normans in 1081 to protect the newly conquered town of Cardiff.
 The highly decorated interiors and rich furnishings make it a dazzling masterpiece of the High Victorian era.

-Manorbier Castle is a Norman Castle build on the Southwest of Tenby.
+Manorbier Castle - is a Norman Castle build on the Southwest of Tenby.
 It was built in the late 11th Century and was part of a mesne lordship under the control of the medieval Earls of Pembroke.
 This magnificent castle is perched on the cliffs of Manorbier Bay..